Quitting Smoking Tips:Our top tips to help You Quit

-People in recovery are also likely to have spent most their time around people who had similar lifestyles to them, meaning that their peers would have been smokers too.
-As the behavior of the people around you reinforces your behavior, this would have meant another impediment for quitting.
+People in recovery are also likely to have spent most of their time around people who had similar lifestyles to them, meaning that their peers would have been smokers too.
+As the behaviour of the people around you reinforces your behaviour, this would have meant another impediment to quit.

 Quitting Smoking Tips